Socialsquare/lolcommits/README.md

 	chmod u+x ~/lol-post-commit

-make sure you have the ffmpeg dependency installed, by running
+Make sure you have the ffmpeg dependency installed, by running

 	brew install ffmpeg